William West, 1st Baron De La Warr: Peerage

 West took part as a peer in the trials and convictions of Thomas Howard, 4th Duke of Norfolk and, later, his son, Philip Howard, 20th Earl of Arundel.

 He was a junior peer in his lifetime, as the latest created.
 However, his son and descendants have been seated with the precedence of 1299, as though they had inherited his uncle Thomas's title.
 By the modern rules of the House of Lords, his uncle's title fell into abeyance between the daughters of William West's second uncle, Sir Owen West, or their heirs; however, as Cokayne notes, such rules are at best modern approximations to actual medieval practice.
 What seems clear is that some, but not all, writers treat the letters patent as clarifying the descent of the ancient title, rather than creating a new one, hence William is sometimes referred to as 10th baron.

-Personal life

-He married Elizabeth Strange and was the father of three sons and three daughters, Jane, Elizabeth, and Mary.
-Jane West married firstly Thomas Wenman, secondly James Cressy, and thirdly Thomas Tasburgh (c.1554 – c.1602), of Hawridge, Buckinghamshire.
-She was the mother of Richard Wenman, 1st Viscount Wenman.

 West was succeeded as Baron De La Warr by his son Thomas West, 2nd Baron De La Warr.

 Marriages and issue

-West married firstly, before 1555, Elizabeth Strange, the daughter of Thomas Strange of Chesterton, Gloucestershire, by whom he had three sons and three daughters:
+West married firstly, before 1555, Elizabeth Strange, the daughter of Thomas Strange of Chesterton, Gloucestershire, by whom he had one son and three daughters: